 2. to be a member, ex-officio, of all standing and ad hoc committees;

 3. to appoint the members of all standing committees, subject to the approval of the Board;

 4. to represent the positions and views of the organization–as established by the board–to legislative, political, and community groups, and to the public.

-B. Each of the two Vice-Presidents shall assist the President in the exercise of his or her duties and responsibilities.
+B. Each of the three Vice-Presidents shall assist the President in the exercise of his or her duties and responsibilities.